 I felt the ACE certification process was very time intensive and you really needed background in fitness to complete the testing process.
 TRX courses can be done by anyone inside and outside of the fitness industry.

 JC.
 Do you feel the TRX cert is enough for someone who wants to be a personal trainer?

 BS.
 TRX is complementary to a personal trainer’s repertoire.
 It could be an introduction to personal training for someone who is interested in the profession.
 However, I would never consider anyone a personal trainer (or even one in training) after taking a TRX course.

 JC.
 What are 3 of the best TRX exercises?

 BS.
 Great question!
 One of the big reasons I love TRX is because it’s “all core, all the time”.
 No matter what exercise you perform, you will use your core.
 The RIP trainer tends to really isolate the core muscles.

-Chest Press – The best overall strength move in my opinion is a pushup.
+Chest Press – The best overall strength move, in my opinion, is a pushup.
 You can use almost every muscle in your body when doing a pushup!
 Therefore, doing a pushup or chest press is a great move to incorporate multiple muscle groups.

 TRX Plank – Any of the TRX suspension trainer moves where you are facing down to the ground and have your feet in the cradles is super challenging for most people.
 One big word of caution though…stay away from this type of move if you have any lower back issues.

-TRX Triceps Extension – The main reason I love this move is because it’s very challenging for all of my female (and most of my male) clients.
+TRX Triceps Extension – The main reason I love this exercise is because it’s very challenging for all of my female (and most of my male) clients.
 No one finishes a set of these triceps extensions without feeling a little something.

 JC.
 Any TRX safety tips?